temcdrm/emthub/dll/scrx9/readme.md

-# GFM GFL IBR Example
+# SCRX9 Example

-This is an example DLL for the IEEE/Cigre specification, implementing grid-forming (GFL) and grid-following (GFL) behaviors for inverter-based resources (IBR).
-Developed by EPRI.
+This is an example DLL for the IEEE/Cigre specification, a static exciter model for synchronous machines.
+Developed by Electranix.

 ## Build Instructions - Windows